cspr-rad/kairos-spec/src/spec.typ

 rollup where the data, such as account balances, are stored on L2 rather than on the Casper blockchain directly (L1).

-Additionally, Kairos V0.1 serves two other major purposes:
+Additionally, Kairos V0.1 serves two other purposes:

 - It is the first step towards a cheap and frictionless NFT (non-fungible token) minting and transfer system aiding Casper to become _the_ blockchain to push the digital art industry forward.

-- The conciseness and complexity of its scope allow us to explore the problem space of L2 solutions which leverage zero-knowledge technology and integrate with Casper's L1.
+- The conciseness and complexity of its scope allow us to explore the problem space of L2 solutions that leverage zero-knowledge technology and integrate with Casper's L1.
 Furthermore, it allows the team to collaborate and grow together by building a production-grade system.

 Kairos V0.1 will support very few simple interactions and features.
 Users will be able to deposit and withdraw funds by interacting with an L1 smart contract